Rural Well Water Testing Schedule Planner

 The schedule algorithm blends consumption and contamination risk.
 Each risk score (nitrate, coliform, metal) contributes to a composite index.
 Usage and critical events adjust the cadence so that high-demand wells test more often.
 The formula begins with a baseline of two comprehensive lab panels per year—spring thaw and late summer.
 Additional panels are recommended when the composite risk rises above moderate thresholds.
 Rapid on-site tests, which are cheaper, fill the gaps between lab panels for quick reassurance.

-The composite risk index is calculated as:
+The composite risk index R is calculated as:

-Here, denotes average daily gallons used, and is the number of critical use flags per week.
+Here, U denotes average daily gallons used, and C is the number of critical use flags per week.
 Dividing by 500 normalizes water usage, and dividing by 12 scales weekly critical events to a monthly rhythm.
-The rapid test count is set to twice the lab panel total, ensuring interim monitoring.
+The rapid test count Q is set to twice the lab panel total, ensuring interim monitoring.

 The model also evaluates emergency storage.
 It calculates required gallons by multiplying daily usage by desired storage days.
 If stored potable gallons fall short, the result highlights the deficit and suggests additional barrels or cistern capacity.
 Budget needs aggregate lab and rapid test expenses along with a 15 percent contingency for resampling after positive results.
 If the annual budget is lower than required spending, the planner flags a shortfall so boards can adjust offerings or cooperative dues.